Concourse, Bronx: 20th century

 Expansion of the subway system enabled rapid development of the Concourse.
 The first subway crossed under 149th Street into the area in 1906 and is now the IRT White Plains Road Line.
 The IRT Jerome Avenue Line opened a decade later in 1917 and spurred enormous development in the area.
 Concurrent with subway development and inspired by the City Beautiful movement, the New York City built the Grand Boulevard and Concourse (shortened to the Grand Concourse).
 Modeled after Paris' Champs-Élysées, the original boulevard stretched from the Bronx Courthouse to near Van Cortlandt Park, but was later extended south to 138th Street by supplanting the existing Mott Avenue.
 The Grand Concourse was further improved by the extension of the IND Concourse Line under most of its length in 1933.

 Yankee Stadium was built 1923 when Jacob Ruppert moved the team from the Polo Grounds in Manhattan, where the Yankees shared space with the New York Giants, to the Bronx.
 With the exception of a brief period in the 1970s, the Yankees have been in Concourse for almost 100 years.

 Infrastructure and services brought residents.
 Some of the 500,000 people who moved to the borough in the 1920s lived in the Concourse.
 The new construction to accommodate those residents was inspired by the City Beautiful movement and the 1901 Tenement House Act, which mandated light, air, and fire protection.
 This yielded 5- and 6- story multifamily residential buildings throughout the neighborhood built in a variety of styles from Tudor, Renaissance, and Colonial Revival to Art Deco and Art Moderne.

+In 1945, the Bronx Marian apparitions drew 30,000 pilgrims to see the site of an alleged apparition.

 In the late 1930s the Works Progress Administration dubbed the area "the Park Avenue for the Middle Class", and the area maintained that reputation through the 1950s.
 The Concourse inspired visits by presidential candidate Franklin D. Roosevelt, Harry S. Truman, and John F. Kennedy.
 However, after 1960, the area began to decline quickly due to white flight, incentives to move to the suburbs, redlining, the development of Co-Op City, disinvestment by New York City, and arson.
 While no buildings burned down in the Concourse during the period, the population of the area declined until the 1990s when the population started to rebound.